PokemonAutomation/Microcontroller/Wiki/Tutorial/Tutorial.md

 If you would like to use computer-controlled programs, make sure you meet all of the following requirements:

 1. You have computer running 64-bit Windows or macOS.
 As of this writing, no other platforms are supported.
-But if you use Linux, then you should be computer-savvy enough to adapt our macOS guide to work for your Linux.
+But if you use Linux, you should be computer-savvy enough to adapt our macOS guide to work for your Linux.
 2. You have a regular Switch (not a Switch Lite) if you want to use most of the computer-controlled programs (i.e. programs requiring video/audio feedback).
 3. Be willing to spend an additional $20 - $50 USD for the new hardware.
 4. Your computer must be sufficiently powerful: